 Cowboy boots don’t have to be uncomfortable, as their reputation goes.
 If you consider the following tips before shopping, you can count on them as your go-to choice:

 - When picking your cowboy shoes online, read the manufacturer’s size chart carefully.
 Please pay close attention to the toe shapes, soles, and heels to make sure they’re your fit.
-Remember not to go for heels higher than 2 inches (5cm).
+Remember not to go for heels over 2 inches (5cm).
 Please read the reviews to make sure they’re comfortable and durable.

 - Scrutinize the insoles to make sure they’re smooth.
 It will significantly help with comfort.